josephd8/Kittyfarm/README.md

 #### Run fetch_sample_data.py script

+The Cryptokitties data is updated as kittie's attributes changed - so calling the API at any time will give you up-to-date kitty info.
+Thus, there are no time parameters to the API call.
+In fact, because we are calling the "getKitties" endpoint, the only parameters are `limit` and `offset`, which can be reset within the fetch_sample_data.py script if you would like to get a larger or different sample.

 ```bash
 python src/fetch_sample_data.py
 ```

 You should see successful logging messages as the sample data is called and put into your S3 bucket.
 The sample is a json file with data for 1000 kitties.

+It should be noted that the fetch_data.py script will work though a series of calls, each grabbing 5000 kitties at a time, until it has landed each kitties data into the S3 bucket (~1.6 million kitties, ~200 .json files, ~6.5 gb).

 ### Configure Flask app